 And you can find street art all over the city.
 But if you have limited time in Singapore, you might want to concentrate your effort and search for murals in specific neighbourhoods.

 That’s why I put together a guide on the 9 best neighbourhoods where you can find the bests street art in Singapore.
 All you have to do is follow my guide and create your own walking tour to find the best graffiti.
-Keep reading and find out how you can see the best art murals in Singapore on your own.
+Keep reading and discover how you can see the best art murals in Singapore.

 Want to read this post later?
 Pin it on your Pinterest board!